Can You Become a Chef Without Going to Culinary School?

 Culinary School Offers More than Just Cooking Skills

-In an accredited culinary school, students typically follow a carefully crafted curriculum that can teach them a wide range of skills.
+In an accredited culinary school, students typically follow a carefully crafted curriculum that can teach a wide range of skills.
 Starting with basic cooking methods and moving through regional and world cuisines, patisserie, sustainability, and much more, each course may build on the one before for a thorough groundwork in culinary arts.

 And by focusing your attention on your studies for several months, you can learn much more quickly than you would “on the job.”